 Improve enforcement action around financial misconduct

 Regulators, businesses and individuals will get a better understanding of the identities and affiliations of directors.
 By monitoring director registration and appointments over time, it will become easier to detect disqualified or fraudulent directors.

 The register will also have more flexibility to respond to policies related to the black economy.
 Therefore, the MBR program and DINs are key instruments in detecting, deterring and disrupting phoenix activity.

 Storing director and company data together increases the accuracy and currency of the data.
 Meanwhile, using DINs to identify and verify directors increases data security.

 Data with high integrity will be able to provide new insights, increasing its economic and social value.
 It will then be possible to maximise its potential and foster data-driven innovation.

 The new business registry regime will not only increase confidence in the business register, but also build trust in the Australian government’s digital and data transformation initiatives.

 Modernising business registers will improve interactions between businesses and the government, making it easier to run businesses in Australia.

 More importantly, the government needs to pass these legislations as soon as possible to curb corporate and financial fraud and keep up with the increasing demands of the digital economy.

-Get in touch for a chat or free seven-day trial.
+Get in touch for a chat or free 14-day trial.